Change the name of a property

 If no application is made, the local authority may need the registered name (which is held on file) to be displayed.

-What is required for an application to be made?
+What is needed for an application to be made?

 A property name change application along with the fee must be submitted to the council.

-Alternatively you can print, fill out and post to us a property name change (PDF form)
+Alternatively you can print, fill out and post to us a property name change form (PDF document)

-Once we receive an application, we will check the proposed property name in the area and the parish/town.
+Once we receive an application, we will check the proposed property name in the area and the town or parish.

 If the name is acceptable and there is not one similar in the area, we will record the change and advise all the necessary parties.
 If the name(s) is not accepted, we will ask for alternatives.